-- 4 Lift the bracket and the processor away from the heat sink, and place the processor connector side down on the processor tray. - 5 Flex the outer edges of the bracket to release the processor from the bracket.
+- 4 Lift the bracket and the processor away from the heat sink, and place the processor connector side down on the processor tray. - 5 Flex the outer edges of the bracket to release the bracket from the processor.

 Figure 50.
 Removing the processor bracket